deboradum/wikiscanner/README.md

 The IP shown at a revision gives information about what network the edit came from.
 An edit that came from a specific organization does not automatically mean that the organization made the edit.
 It merely means that the revision came from a device connected to the organization's network.

+The tables needed for the database can be found in createDB.txt.

 This project was inspired by Virgil Griffith's WikiScanner (https://en.wikipedia.org/wiki/WikiScanner).